jraymartinez/portfolio/_pages/about.md

 #### Master of Science in Data Science
 *[Drexel University](https://www.drexel.edu/)*<br/>
 June 2021
+- CGPA 4.0/4.0
+- Recipient of 2021 Outstanding Graduate Student Award, Drexel University College of Computing & Informatics
+- Capstone Project: "Multimodal Brain Tumor Segmentation using Convolutional Neural Network" which was selected for oral research presentation at the [2021 Drexel Emerging Graduate Scholars Conference](https://drexel.edu/graduatecollege/professional-development/emerging-graduate-scholars-conference/2021-orals/)
 - Published an international paper entitled "The Impact of driver distraction and secondary tasks with and without other co-occurring driving behaviors on the level of road traffic crashes" in the best journal of "Human Factors and Ergonomics" according to Scimago Journal Ranking (Accident Analysis and Prevention) (April 2021)
 - Drexel CCI Healthcare Informatics Research Lab Researcher
-- CGPA 4.0/4.0
-- Capstone Project: "Multimodal Brain Tumor Segmentation using Convolutional Neural Network" which was selected for oral research presentation at the [2021 Drexel Emerging Graduate Scholars Conference](https://drexel.edu/graduatecollege/professional-development/emerging-graduate-scholars-conference/2021-orals/)
 - DXC Technology-Drexel University Scholar

 #### Master of Science in Physics